 USC developed the nation’s first Doctor of Pharmacy degree in 1950 and we were among the first schools of pharmacy to establish a clinical curriculum, beginning in 1968.
-Those were radical advances at the time but are now considered the foundation of training for all pharmacists throughout the U.S. The School also helped transform the pharmacist’s role from a traditional dispenser of medicines to a direct provider of patient care.
+Those were radical advances at the time but are now considered foundational training for all pharmacists throughout the U.S. The School also helped transform the pharmacist’s role from a traditional dispenser of medicines to a direct provider of patient care.
 USC led a key pilot project in the 1970s to explore prescriptive authority for pharmacists that, in 1981, led to California being the first state to enact legislation allowing pharmacists to prescribe drug therapy in collaboration with physicians.
 USC then played a key role in the successful legislation in California that recognized pharmacists as healthcare providers in 2014.

 USC is the only private school of pharmacy on a major health sciences campus.
-This affords our students a unique environment of professionalism and opens the doors for clinical opportunities immediately on campus, including those at the USC University Hospital, USC Norris Cancer Hospital, and either of the pharmacies owned and operated by the School.
-USC School of Pharmacy students also find a rich professional and social atmosphere on the Health Sciences Campus, interacting with colleagues and faculty from various schools.
+This affords our students a unique environment of professionalism and opens the doors for clinical opportunities immediately on campus, including those at the Keck Hospital of USC, USC Norris Cancer Hospital, and the five pharmacies owned and operated by the School.
+USC School of Pharmacy students also find a rich professional and social atmosphere on the Health Sciences Campus, interacting with colleagues and faculty from various health profession schools.

-This interdisciplinary environment also fosters leading-edge research and strengthens the School’s dedication to revolutionizing health care through discoveries and innovations that improve people’s lives.
+This interdisciplinary environment also fosters leading-edge research and strengthens the School’s dedication to revolutionizing healthcare through discoveries and innovations that improve people’s lives.
 Our research enterprise has been rewarded with significant grants from the National Institutes of Health that support the School’s unique interdisciplinary approaches to drug development, targeting, delivery and discovery.
-Our drug research platforms are complemented by a vibrant program in health economics and policy, which includes a unique collaboration between our School and the School of Policy, Planning and Development in the Schaeffer Center for Health Policy and Economics.
+Our drug research platforms are complemented by a vibrant program in health economics and policy, including a unique collaboration with the Price School of Public Policy through the USC Leonard D. Schaeffer Center for Health Policy & Economics.

-In fact,the USC School of Pharmacy is #2 in the nation for NIH funding for pharmacy schools.
+The USC School of Pharmacy is #1 in the nation for external research funding for private pharmacy schools.
 This provides an exciting and engaging environment for students pursuing MS and PhD degrees at the School.
 Also, the School’s Regulatory Science program, preparing the next generation of leaders for the pharmaceutical and medical device industries, offers both MS and DRSc degrees.
-Since many of our regulatory science students are working executives, classes are offered in either a traditional or distance learning format.
+Since many of our regulatory science students are working executives, classes are offered in either a traditional or distance-learning format.